Oscar-Tark/Squirrel-EES/README.md

 **String escape sequences**

 Since certain symbols may be used for command execution, we have come up with some escape sequences that allow you to use those symbols within your strings of data similar to escape sequences in C such as \' for a single quote.
-Scorpion's escape sequences are abit different but the principal is the same.
+Squirrel's escape sequences are abit different but the principal is the same.
 All escape sequences use the following format:

 `{&escapee}`